 At what points do the cost, the time, the effort to get there, the crowds etc feel like they were worth it?
 It matters because each of those moments yields a verdict: affirmation (that you absolutely made the right decision); neutrality (“it was OK”); or dread (at ever having to go through the experience again).

 Here’s some more things you should know about how affirmation works.
 There is probably more than one affirmation required.
 They happen at different times.
 They can have different motivations.
 They are cumulative.

 Strangely, most brands don’t think about affirmation too much at all.
 Marketers figure that once they get the customer “there” – the venue, the bar, the cash register at the shop, the event – the rest will sell itself.
 They’ll give them an “experience” and let customers make up their own minds.

 But on reflection, a great experience is a lot more than a series of actions.
 Those actions leave each customer with a personal and confirmed sense that whatever it was was indeed worth it.
 Worth it then.
 Worth it later.
 Worth remembering.
 Worth repeating.
 Worth talking about.
 Worth buying the CD or the book or the next release.

 So here’s my simple challenge.
 When are the affirmation points that make your brand feel worth it?
-And how have you structured them so that they generate an experience that makes the strongest and most enduring impressions?
+And how have you structured them so that they generate an authentic experience that makes the strongest and most enduring impressions?
 Too many brands don’t do that.
 They deliver customer experiences that are just marketing sugar.
 Sprinkled, but not structured.

-To help you answer, try watching this presentation by Nancy Duarte on great presentations.
+Try watching this presentation by Nancy Duarte on great presentations.
 In it, she clearly demonstrates that what brings powerful ideas to life is as much the architecture within which they sit as the ideas themselves.
 Getting that framework right starts with asking a question that doesn’t get asked enough.
 Should there even be a brand experience?

-If you’re serious about delivering experiences that really count, value for money is something you structure for, not just something you hope for.
+If you’re serious about delivering experiences that really count, sequence them to work that way, don’t just hope they happen.